zzeni/ng-translateit/README.md

-# ng-translateit
+# web-translate
-A web manager for angular-translate
+A lightweight web interface for managing i18n translations